YOU NEED AN EMPLOYEE HANDBOOK NOW AND HERE’S WHY

 When an employer does face an employee lawsuit or claim, the handbook is your first and most effective means of defense.
 In wrongful termination cases, for example, we turn first to a signed handbook acknowledgement form, which documents that the employee had an opportunity to review employer policies and address questions and concerns.
 The employee cannot say he or she didn’t know what the policies were.

 An employee handbook is also an essential tool for managers.
 Managers are the ones on the front lines fielding employee questions, handling conduct and performance issues, and responding to disputes.
 A handbook is the best and easiest way to empower your managers to be good at managing their teams.
-If they do not have formalized policies and standards to guide them, HR issues usually end up on the desk of business owners and executives who don’t have time for this.
+If they do not have formalized policies and standards to guide them, HR issues usually end up on the desk of business owners and executives who don’t have time for them.
 It also means policies will be made on the fly and not enforced uniformly, opening the employer to more risk, including discrimination suits.

 What Should Be in Your Handbook